Noise-Aware System Identification for High-Dimensional Stochastic Dynamics: Learning Framework

 \subsection{Implementation}

-In this subsection, we will discuss in details how the algorithm is implemented for our learning framework.
-Practically speaking, data is rarely sampled continuously in time.
+We discuss in details how the algorithm is implemented for our learning framework.
+Practically speaking, data are rarely sampled continuously in time.
 Instead, observers typically have access to fragmented data sets, gathered from multiple independently sampled trajectories at specific, discrete time points$\{\rvx_l^m\}_{l, m = 1}^{L, M}$, where $\rvx_l^m = \rvx^{(m)}(t_l)$ with $0 = t_1 < \cdots < t_L = T$ and $\rvx_0^m$ is an i.i.d sample from $\mu_0$.
 We use a discretized version of \ref{eq:original_loss},